 All applications are evaluated by scientists, clinicians, and consumers in a two-tier review process.
-The first tier is peer review of applications against established criteria for determining technical merit.
-Each application is evaluated for its own merit, independent of other applications.
-The second tier is a programmatic review that makes recommendations for funding to the Commanding General, USAMRMC, on behalf of the DHA and the OASD(HA), based on technical merit, the relevance to the mission of the DHP and the GWIRP, the specific intent of the award mechanism, and to other specified evaluation criteria in the Program Announcement.
-Programmatic review is a comparison-based process in which applications with scientific and technical merit compete in a common pool.
+The first tier is peer review, the evaluation of applications against established criteria to determine technical merit, where each application is assessed for its own merit, independent of other applications.
+The second tier is programmatic review, a comparison-based process in which applications with high scientific and technical merit are further evaluated for programmatic relevance.
+Final recommendations for funding are made to the Commanding General, USAMRMC, on behalf of the DHA and the OASD(HA).
 The highest-scoring applications from the first tier of review are not automatically recommended for funding.
 Funding recommendations depend on various factors as described in Section II.E.1.b, Programmatic Review.
-Additional information about the two-tier process used by the CDMRP can be found at http://cdmrp.army.mil/about/fundingprocess.
+Additional information about the two-tier process used by the CDMRP can be found at https://cdmrp.army.mil/about/2tierRevProcess.
+A PI Information Paper describing the funding recommendations and review process for the award mechanisms for the GWIRP will be provided to the PI and posted on the CDMRP website.

-All CDMRP review processes are conducted confidentially to maintain the integrity of the merit-based selection process.
-Panel members sign a statement that application and evaluation information will not be disclosed outside the panel.
+All CDMRP review processes are conducted confidentially to maintain the integrity of the meritbased selection process.
+Panel members sign a statement declaring that application and evaluation information will not be disclosed outside the panel.
 Violations of confidentiality can result in the dissolving of a panel(s) and other corrective actions.
 In addition, personnel at the applicant or collaborating organizations are prohibited from contacting persons involved in the review and approval process to gain protected evaluation information or to influence the evaluation process.
 Violations of these prohibitions will result in the administrative withdrawal of the organization's application.
 Violations by panel members or applicants that compromise the confidentiality of the review and approval process may also result in suspension or debarment from Federal awards.
 Furthermore, the unauthorized disclosure of confidential information of one party to another third party is a crime in accordance with 18 USC 1905.